microsoft/FluidFramework/docs/content/docs/advanced/tob.md

 no new changes to the data structures, all clients reach an identical state in a finite amount of time.

 Fluid guarantees eventual consistency via total order broadcast.
-That is, when a DDS is changed locally by a client, that change -- that is, the operation -- is first sent to the Fluid server, which does three things:
+That is, when a DDS is changed locally by a client, that change -- that is, the operation -- is first sent to the Fluid service, which does three things:

 * Assigns a monotonically increasing sequence number to the operation; this is the "total order" part of total order broadcast.